 Last-minute cancellations for your wedding are tough.
-From the meal count to the seating chart, finding out someone can't attend your wedding after you've put in the work can be frustrating!
-It can be particularly sad if the person who can't make it is a bridesmaid, groomsmen, or other member of your wedding party.
+From the meal count to the seating chart, finding out someone can't attend your wedding after you've put in the work can be frustrating, to say the least.
+It can be particularly sad if the person who can't make it is a bridesmaid, groomsman, or other member of your wedding party.

-There are a few logistical items you should take care of ASAP if you'll have one fewer member of your wedding party.
+There are a few logistical items you should take care of immediately if you'll have one fewer member of your wedding party.
 First, get in touch with your vendors to make any necessary changes that will impact your budget.
 Whether it's one less bouquet or boutonniere, canceling a hair appointment, or simply removing a chair and meal from your head table, these are all items that you probably haven't paid for yet, so you should be able to recoup some costs.

 Second, have your bridesmaid or groomsman see which of their own arrangements they can cancel.
 Is the groomsman renting a suit?
 See if he can get at least a partial refund.
 Did your bridesmaid book a hotel room or a car for the weekend?
 She should be able to get some of her money back.
 While flights are hard to cancel, they may be able to retain some of the fee as a credit toward future travel.